rparnas/ry-docs/configuration-guide.md

 fi
 ```

-## Unity Setup
-* Install Unity.
-It is reccomended to first install Visual Studio seperately rather than using the version that comes with the Unity installer.
-* Set the script templates under *C:\Program Files\Unity\Editor\Data\Resources\ScriptTemplates* to conform to any coding standards.

-## Visual Studio Setup
+## Visual Studio
-* For each visual studio you need to install, start with the oldest first.
-* It is recommended that you download a complete Visual Studio setup rather than installing from the web.
-To do this, acquire the web installer and run the installer with the argument `/layout`.
-For example: `vs_community__8b6e245420ae4e408ba8397154f28d5e.exe /layout`.
+* Download the Visual Studio Community installer from https://visualstudio.microsoft.com/downloads/
-* During the install, you will be asked to choose development settings.
+* When first running Visual Studio you will be asked to choose `Development Settings`.
 Choose `Visual C#`.
-If you forget to do this, it can be changed later by going to **Tools->Import and Export Settings...** and then choosing **Reset all settings** on the wizard.
+If you need to change this later you can go to **Tools->Import and Export Settings...** and then choose **Reset all settings** on the wizard.
 * In Visual Studio, set the following options under **Tools->Options**:
   * Under **Environment->Documents** check **Reload modified files unless there are unsaved changes**
   * Under **Tools->Options->Text Editor->All Languages->Tabs** choose